-Packing for a Caribbean cruise is very different than packing for other trips!
-You get a bit of everything on a cruise: resort life, pools, extreme adventure, shopping, nightlife… Swimwear, formal wear, active wear, and casual clothing are all necessary on a cruise vacation.
+Swimwear, formal wear, active wear, and casual clothing are all useful on a Caribbean cruise vacation.
 It poses a packing challenge – especially when you try to pack light to limit airline luggage fees.

 Be sure to pack a cover-up.
 Bathing suits are not considered appropriate attire outside the pool area.
-Keep a cover-up with you to go from poolside to lunch or your cabin and back again.
+A nice cover-up can take you from the pool to the buffet to your cabin and count as another casual outfit.

-Don’t pack beach towels.
-Cruise ships provide towels poolside and as you disembark in port.
-Save that space for an extra pair of shoes or souvenirs.
+DON'T pack beach towels.
+Cruise ships provide towels at the pool and as you disembark in port.

 Every cruise has at least one “formal” night and longer cruises may have two.
-Pack a nice dress or pantsuit for women and suit or sports coat and tie for men.
 Some cruise lines follow the dress code more strictly than others.
 Wear the same formal clothes both nights to save space in your suitcase.

-On formal night you’ll see everything from formal gowns and tuxedos to simple dresses and suits.
-Go as fancy as you like!
-We don’t dress up a lot at home, so we enjoy going formal when we cruise.
+You'll see everything from formal gowns and tuxedos to simple dresses and suits.
+Wear whatever “formal” means to you!
+We don't dress up a lot at home, so we enjoy going formal when we cruise.

 Want to go all out?
 Some cruise lines offer tuxedo and dress rentals as an option to packing formal wear.
 Contact your travel agent or the cruise line to find out if this is an option on your cruise.

-Cruise ships are the ultimate resorts.
-You’ll find a great fitness facility right on board your ship, usually with panoramic views of the ocean.
+You'll find a great fitness facility on your ship, usually with panoramic views of the ocean.
 Jogging and walking tracks are located on upper decks and many ships have sports courts with basketball and volleyball.
-If you like these activities or want to work off some buffet calories, pack athletic clothing and shoes.
+Pack athletic clothing and shoes for these activities.

 Some ships have special activities like ice skating that require long pants, socks, closed-toe shoes or other specific clothing.
 Look up required clothing for these activities before you pack.

-Research your shore excursions to make sure you know what type of footwear is required before you depart on your cruise.
-Many active excursions require closed-toe shoes, athletic shoes, or water socks.
+Research your shore excursions to make sure you know what type of footwear is required.
+Active excursions may require closed-toe shoes, athletic shoes, or water shoes.
 Knowing what you need ahead of time will save you from buying or renting shoes on your trip.

 Bring a tote bag or backpack to carry towels, sunscreen, water, cameras and other items with you when you go into port, on an excursion, or poolside.
 For your safety, bags will be searched when you board the ship each time you visit port.
 Keep only what you have to have in your bag with you for quick and easy searches.

-Take a lanyard with a plastic pouch to hold your cruise card during the day.
-This card serves as your room key and allows you to purchase items on board.
-A small clutch or handbag is perfect for evenings when you want to keep your room key and camera or phone close at hand.
+Take a lanyard to hold your cruise card during the day.
+This card is your room key and allows you to purchase items on board.
+You will need it every time you leave or re-enter the ship at port.
+A small clutch or handbag is perfect for evenings when you want to keep your room key and camera close at hand.

 Consider purchasing a waterproof pouch for your phone to keep it sand and splash free.
-Just be sure to follow all the instructions and test it BEFORE storing your phone in it.
+Follow all the instructions and test it BEFORE storing your phone in it.

-Pack a lightweight sweater/jacket, large scarf, or shawl for evenings.
-Sea breezes can be quite cool at night.
+Pack a lightweight sweater or jacket.
+Sea breezes can be chilly at night.